mikelevins/folio2/README.md

 # folio

-folio is a collection of small libraries that provide support for functional idioms and data structures and a common set of APIs for working with them.
+folio is a collection of small libraries that provide support for functional idioms and data structures in Common Lisp and a common set of APIs for working with them.

+folio is oragnized so that users can load and use the entire collections of functions, macros, and types, or just those parts of the library that are needed.
+It provides several purely-optional syntactic extensions for convenience.

+folio includes a small but nontrivial example program that illustrates the use of several of its features to provide good epxressive power in compact, readable code.

+folio 2.0 has been tested with SBCL, Clozure Common Lisp, and Lispworks 6.1.

+## Features

 folio offers the following features: